MicrosoftDocs/cloud-adoption-framework/docs/ready/control-mapping/security-control-mapping.md

 Many organizations are required to comply with certain industry/regional regulations before adopting and onboarding the Azure cloud services.
 These compliance regulations are identified by compliance domain and controls respectively.
 For example, **CMMC L3 AC 1.001** where AC is Access Control domain and 1.001 is a control ID in Cybersecurity Maturity Model Certification (CMMC) framework.
 The best practice recommendation is to map the required compliance controls to [Azure Security Benchmark (ASB)](/security/benchmark/azure/) and create custom set of the controls that are not covered by ASB.

 Mapping the required controls to ASB can greatly expedite secure Azure onboarding experience.
 ASB provides a canonical set of cloud-centric technical security controls based on widely used compliance control framework such as NIST, CIS, PCI.
 There are many ASB Regulatory compliance built-in initiatives already available.
-If you are interested in a specific Compliance Domain, please reference:
+If you are interested in a specific Compliance Domain, reference:
  [Regulatory Compliance Built-in initiatives](/azure/governance/policy/samples/azure-security-benchmark)

 > [!NOTE]